Mature age couple reading energy bills at table

 What are the different types of energy plans available?

-Typically, there are two main types of plans for customers to choose from – market offers and standard contracts.
+Two main plan types typically exist for customers to choose from – market offers and standard contracts.

-• Market offer: A market offer is a contract made available by energy retailers that generally consist of incentives like bill credits, discounts and other rewards programs for a certain period of time.
-This timeframe is known as a ‘benefit period,’ and will normally last 12 or 24 months, depending on the plan.
-Base rates on market offers are set by retailers, meaning energy prices can change once the benefit period has ended.
+• Market offer: Energy retailers provide this contract usually with bill credits, discounts, rewards programs and other incentives for a limited time.
+This timeframe is known as a ‘benefit period’ and normally lasts for 12 or 24 months, depending on the plan.
+Retailers set market offer base rates, which means energy prices can change once the benefit period has expired.

-• Standard contract: Also referred to as ‘standing offers’, a standard contract is a government-regulated energy plan.
-Customers will likely be on a standard contract if they have never switched providers or haven’t done so in a few years.
-These types of plans usually have less competitive rates than market offers, as well as having no benefit periods or customer incentives.
-You may see standing offer plans referred to as a Default Market Offer, or Victorian Default Offer in Victoria.
+• Standard contract: Standard contracts (also known as standing offers) are government-regulated energy plans.
+Customers could be on a standard contract if they have never switched retailers or not done so for a few years.
+These plans usually have less competitive rates than market offers, without benefit periods or customer incentives.
+Standing offer plans New South Wales, South East Queensland and South Australia are commonly called Default Market Offers, while in Victoria they are known as Victorian Default Offers.

 What is the difference between fixed and variable rate contracts?

-The base rates of an energy plan will either be locked in for a set period of time (i.e. benefit period), or will be variable, meaning they can change at the retailer’s discretion.
-Fixed rate energy plans are great for customers looking to set and forget; however, they will need to be conscious that once the benefit period lapses, rates may change.
-Variable rates are usually cheaper than fixed rates, but the downside is that customers will have to be a little more watchful of energy prices.
+Energy plan base rates will either be locked in for a set period of time (i.e. the benefit period) or be variable, meaning they can change at the retailer’s discretion.
+Fixed rate energy plans are great for customers looking to set and forget.
+However, you will need to be conscious that once the benefit period lapses, rates may change.
+Variable rates are usually cheaper than fixed rates, but the downside is that customers will have to keep an eye on energy prices.

 How do energy tariffs work and what options are available?

 • Single rate tariff: A single rate tariff means customers pay the same rates for energy regardless of the time of day.
 Single rate tariffs have no peak or off-peak time periods, meaning electricity consumption will be charged at the same rate all day.
-This type of tariff is ideal for households who don’t want to wait until certain times to use power in exchange for a cheaper rate.
+This type of tariff is ideal for households that cannot wait until certain times to use power at cheaper rates.

-• Time of use tariff: A time of use tariff is a flexible pricing tariff which allows customers to take advantage of cheaper rates depending on the time of day, if there is a smart meter installed.
+• Time of use tariff: A time of use tariff is a flexible pricing tariff that lets customers take advantage of cheaper rates, depending on the time of day, if there is a smart meter installed.
 Time of use tariffs consist of three periods – peak, off-peak and shoulder.
-Peak is the most expensive time of day to use power, while off-peak is the cheapest.
-The shoulder period is cheaper than peak but not as cheap as off-peak.
+Peak is the most expensive time of day to use power while off-peak is the cheapest.
+Shoulder periods are cheaper than peak but not as affordable as off-peak.
 Depending on the retailer and distributor, these time periods will differ.

 • Controlled load tariff: A controlled load tariff is a tariff that charges customers a different rate for large household appliances that are metered separately.
 Appliances such as hot water systems and pool pumps will usually be connected to a controlled load tariff.
 Energy distributors are responsible for electing hours of electricity supply for controlled load tariffs, which is usually during off-peak periods.